Zaeem-Hassan/SEO_Improver/README.md

 Not an SEO audit tool.
 An audit tells you what's wrong once.
 This runs on a loop: it writes down what it recommended, and grades itself against Google's numbers the next time it wakes up.

-> **This is a ready-to-run packaging of the [Atom Eve](https://github.com/elie222/atom-eve) `seo-improver` agent.** The agent itself is by the Atom Eve maintainers (MIT).
-This repo exists because the published `atom-eve` CLI currently can't install it — see [Why this repo exists](#why-this-repo-exists).
-Clone this and skip that problem entirely.

 ---

 ## How it works